Skip to main content

 Design

-The research is conducted using a push-to-web methodology with households selected to take part in the survey receiving a letter that invites them to complete the Food and You 2 survey online.
+The research is conducted using a push-to-web methodology, where households who are selected to take part, receiving a letter that invites them to complete the Food and You 2 survey online.
 Up to two adults in each household can take part.
 Fieldwork for Waves 1 to 4 was conducted while there were restrictions put in place due to the COVID-19 pandemic.
 In Waves 5 and 6, all restrictions were removed however some questions asked participants about their behaviour in the 12 months prior to the survey fieldwork when restrictions would have been in place in all countries to some extent.
 Restrictions may have impacted some participants’ behaviours relating to food, and in turn may have impacted how participants answered certain questions.

 In this study, the fieldwork is structured around four mailings: